 5 Self-Care Tips For When The Kids Are Driving You Insane:

 1. Find Relief From Stress: We lead extremely stressful lives balancing work and home.
 When kids at home begin to throw tantrums or fight with each other, it is hard to maintain your composure.
 Finding stressbusters help you avoid over-reacting to your kids’ behavior.
 Seeing your calm, your children will also learn to maintain their cool while undergoing a stressful situation.
 Most importantly, there will be lesser tirades, screaming, and shouting around the house, thus building a more productive atmosphere.

 2. Create A Healthy Environment: Taking a break from regular household chores, kids, and work can also help you build a conducive environment at home.
 There will be fewer instances of kids bawling, adults disagreeing with each other aggressively, and an overall undesirable environment.
 Your objective should be to move away from the possibility of such a situation.
-So go ahead and ask your spouse to fill in for you sometimes while you hit the spa or go for a drive alone.
+So go ahead and ask your ex to fill in for you sometimes while you hit the spa or go for a drive alone.
 Similarly, your husband can take off when he thinks he needs a break to find his calm.
 You will come back more sorted, energized, and resolute to take on the challenges head-on.

 3. Find Ways To Manage Your Anger: When you are overworked and stressed out, losing your temper is not abnormal.
 On the contrary, it is quite normal.
 It becomes especially difficult for single parents to manage kids, chores, and work.
 However, losing your temper with kids is not the best lesson to teach.
 You do not want your children to be irrational and hot headed.
 As a single parent or otherwise, it is important to consider and teach your kids practical lessons in anger management.